 - Defended local and regional transportation companies in wrongful death and serious bodily injury claims.

 - Defended a local nightclub against claims of negligence for an assault and homicide that occurred on its premises.

 - Defended a construction company in a case involving several fatalities that occurred during a trench collapse, and pursued claims on behalf of the construction company for contractual indemnity and additional insurance coverage from other responsible parties.

-- Defended a construction company against claims of bodily injuries that allegedly occurred when a crane collapsed.
+- Defended a construction company against claims of bodily injuries that allegedly occurred regarding equipment failure.

-- Defended a chemical company against claims of bodily injuries and neurological abnormalities allegedly caused from exposures to chemicals, paints, and solvents.
+- Defended a chemical company against alleged claims of bodily injuries allegedly caused from exposures to chemicals, paints, and solvents.

 - Defended a ceramics manufacturer against products liability claims for bodily injuries that were allegedly caused by exposure to “mixed” dust, including silica and asbestos.